saichler/my.simple/README.md

 wheels"** that should have been simple...

 ## What is my.simple?
-**My simple is an abstracted, agnostic & coherent full stack framework.**
+**My simple is an abstracted, agnostic & coherent full stack framework with integrated Security.**
 In a nutshell, it means that the challenge was not just to write the implementation for each component in a simple way, it was also all about making them **agnostic**.
 Turns out that **Agnostic as a guideline** outputs a simple & scalable solution to each challenge...
 And there are many!

-### So let's do that properly & Make It Simple... ###
+## So let's do that properly & Make It Simple...

-Join in this step-by-step journey of building an example application using **my.simple** infra.
-There is a lot...
-Will cover the **"What?s"** and deep dive to **my.simple "How?s"**, that will save you a huge amount of effort, time & money and allow you to concentrate on what really matters... **Your business.**

-## Example Applications ##

-There are two nerratives we need to cover, stateless application & statefull applications.
-Will develop both, following the thumb rules for each one and how its challenges are solved within **my.simple**.

-### We will start with basic, very common, Infra
+### Basic Building Blocks
+The basic building blocks are a must-have for any application.
+They implement the most basic design patterns used inside any microservice and expedite development.
 * [String conversions & concatenation](https://github.com/saichler/my.simple/tree/main/go/utils/strng)
 * [Logs & Logging](https://github.com/saichler/my.simple/tree/main/go/utils/logs)
 * [Blocking Sync Queues](https://github.com/saichler/my.simple/tree/main/go/utils/queues)